+The quality of this love has been considered at length in religious texts, it provides man with his one element of complete contentment the essence of man’s mind is in knowledge, die basis of which is God.
 The nature of the mind is determined by the nature of God.
 In the 37th proposition it is said that there is nothing in creation which conflicts with intellectual love or can do away with it Love for God is the inevitable outcome of the nature of man’s mind.

 Mind itself is a reality evolved out of nature of God.
 And, intellectual love is its natural expression.
 Obviously anything that contradicts this love contradicts the troth and is for that reason false, meaning that there is no such thing.